Suitcase turntables can’t be beat for portability.

 The Digitnow suitcase turntable performs pretty well for a suitcase style player.
 But that isn’t saying much.

 Suitcase players are notoriously low quality.
 While this one is better than most (but not the best), it definitely does not produce the type of sound quality you get from the best record players.
+Bluetooth turntables can be good, but most are not amazing.

 Granted, you can improve the sound a lot by swapping out the cartridge and stylus (and probably the platter and entire tonearm as well) and by hooking the unit up to an amplifier and external speakers via the RCA outputs.